Home > Analyses > Basic Materials > The Sherwin-Williams Company

 Paint Stores GroupOperates approximately 5,000 company-operated stores selling architectural paints and coatings.

-Consumer GroupSupplies branded and private-label architectural paints, stains, varnishes, adhesives, and related products.
+Consumer GroupOffers branded and private-label paints, stains, wood finishes, aerosols, caulks, and adhesives.

-Global Finishes GroupDevelops industrial coatings for wood finishing, automotive refinish, protective, marine, and packaging uses.
+Global Finishes GroupDevelops industrial coatings for wood, automotive refinish, protective, marine, and packaging applications.

 Main Competitors

-There are 9 competitors in total; this table lists the top 9 leaders by market capitalization:
+The Basic Materials sector includes 9 key competitors, with the table showing the top 9 leaders by market capitalization:

 CompetitorMarket Cap.